nathaniel-o/uc_ensemble/nso/anTODOS.md

 # 17 NOVEMBER 25
 - [ ] Carousel would benice to fill with alternat images
 - [ ] confirm srcset enhancement associates photos with their posts?

 - [ ] can this easily segue into loadRandomFirst functionality expand of ucOneDrinkAllImages

 - [ ] Carousel : correct #  slides (hid counter for now)  |  Duplicate slides not fixed yet

+- [ ] Filtered Gallery=has Category styling ?

+- [X] add attributes to filter Carousel by category as default (HTML/JS for now.)

 # 16 NOVEMBER 25
 - [X] this means carousel & etc. needs a check for posts  |  Query Modes documented in admin menu too.
 - [X] limit carousel to # 10
-    - [ ] EXCEPT in filtered gallery context ?  |
+    - [X] EXCEPT in filtered gallery context ?  |
-- [ ] See More button @ Carousel shows FILTERED gallery (search.html - same as search bar)
+- [X] See More button @ Carousel shows FILTERED gallery (search.html - same as search bar)
-- [ ] Filtered Gallery= is Category only